 - Click Settings > System settings > SMTP server.
 The SMTP server screen opens.

-- In the Host field, enter the specify internet address of the email server.
+- In the Host field, enter the hostname of the email server.

-In the Port field, enter the port value of the server.
+In the Port field, enter the port number of the server.

-- You can use TLS checkbox to secure the connection.
+- You can use the TLS checkbox to secure the connection.

-In the From Address field, enter the sender address that is used in the emails.
+In the From Address field, enter the sender’s address that is used in the emails.

-- Select an Authentication Method from the drop-down to access the server
+- Select an Authentication Method from the drop-down list to access the server.

 - Username and Password